Curtis and Davis Architects and Engineers

-Curtis and Davis Architects and Engineers was an architectural and design firm in New Orleans, Louisiana USA.
+Curtis and Davis Architects and Engineers was an American architectural and design firm based in New Orleans, Louisiana.
 They designed more than 400 buildings in 30 states in the United States and nine countries worldwide.
 Curtis and Davis was dissolved upon its 1978 sale to the firm of Daniel, Mann, Johnson and Mendenhall.
 The firm is sometimes referred to as Curtis & Davis.

 In 2011, Kenneth Schwartz, then dean of the Tulane University School of Architecture, stated: "It [Curtis and Davis] was the pivotal firm of the city from the 1950s on.
 Their legacy is really extensive, not only in New Orleans but also across the world."

 Founding

 Nathaniel Cortlandt Curtis, Jr., and Arthur Quentin Davis formed Curtis and Davis in 1947.
 They knew each other as classmates at the Tulane University School of Architecture, having graduated one year apart.
 Curtis approached Davis about forming the firm, at a time when they perceived that the city of New Orleans was ripe for an infusion of modernist architecture.
 Revivalist designs had dominated New Orleans architecture in the years leading up to the founding of Curtis and Davis.
 In the immediate post-war period, there was significant demand for new construction in New Orleans.
 For these reasons, their earliest projects were in New Orleans.